 Children’s Books About Spring the Whole Family Will Enjoy

 I hope you enjoy this magical collection of spring books for children.
-We are avid book readers in our family and love collecting special books including seasonal books like these.
+We are avid book readers in our family and love collecting unique books, including seasonal spring books like these.

-You may also enjoy this collection of kids’ books that teach important life lessons and these feelings books for kids.
+You may also enjoy this collection of kids’ books that teach important life lessons, as well as these feelings books for kids.
 We find both book lists to be incredibly helpful resources.

-Another fun way to teach children about seasonal changes is by keeping a seasonal nature table in your home making a four seasons handprint and fingerprint tree.
+Another fun way to teach children about seasonal changes is to keep a seasonal nature table in your home or make a four-seasons handprint and fingerprint tree.

 Thanks for the book suggestions.
 We are HUGE readers here, but I haven’t read any of these yet…I’m putting them on the library list!
 Thanks!